Theory of Out-of-Time-Ordered Transport

 We thus see that all of the symmetries $\psi_i \to e^{i\alpha_i}\psi_i$ are generically broken by observables, except for the diagonal $U(1)_{\rm diag}$ that acts on all legs in the same way, $\psi_i \to e^{i\alpha} \psi_i$.
 We will interpret this as a spontaneous breaking of the symmetries (SSB).
 Note that the symmetries, and the SSB pattern, depend on the observable under consideration: for generating functionals $Z_2$, $Z_4$, or more generally $Z_{2n}$, the symmetry is $U(1)^{2n}$ and is expected to be spontaneously broken to the diagonal group:

 This statement generalizes to any symmetry group $G$, which can be non-abelian, higher-form, and include discrete factors; we generically expect thermal dynamics to realize the SSB pattern

 For continuous symmetry groups, this spontaneous symmetry breaking (SSB) pattern will lead to $(2n-1)\dim G$ Nambu-Goldstone--like fields that nonlinearly realize the symmetry.
-This generalizes the proposal of viewing fluctuating hydrodynamics as a theory of Nambu-Goldstone (NG) bosons for the the strong-to-weak spontaneous symmetry breaking (SWSSB) of continuous symmetries in thermal states \cite{Ogunnaike:2023qyh,Akyuz:2023lsm}, which is the $n=1$ version of our statement (see \cite{Delacretaz:2023pxm,Huang:2024rml,Gu:2024wgc,Firat:2025upx} for further discussions on fluctuating hydrodynamics from the SWSSB perspective).
+This generalizes the proposal of viewing fluctuating hydrodynamics as a theory of Nambu-Goldstone (NG) bosons for the the strong-to-weak spontaneous symmetry breaking (SWSSB) of continuous symmetries in thermal states \cite{Ogunnaike:2023qyh,Akyuz:2023lsm}, which is the $n=1$ version of our statement (see \cite{Moudgalya:2023yon,Delacretaz:2023pxm,Gu:2024wgc,Huang:2024rml,Firat:2025upx} for further discussions on fluctuating hydrodynamics from the SWSSB perspective, and \cite{Lessa:2024gcw,Zhang:2024fpf,Zhou:2025bal} for studies of strong discrete or generalized symmetries and their breaking).
 The Nambu-Goldstone fields can be thought of as generalized noise fields that accompany the density in fluctuating hydrodynamics.